ttsukianto/esip_julia_aws/README.md

 Once a correlation for a single station pair, for a given day is complete the correlations are written to JLD2 files.
 The docker is then closed and the folder containing all of the JLD2 files is synced back to S3 to the folder _processed_.

+### 3) Stacking

+Eventually we will have a third tab that allows the user to stack the resulting crosscorrelations in the JLD2 files using the stacking capabilities in SeisNoise.jl.
+This includes linear, phase-weighted, and robust stacking.
+These are all methods that have been published in the seismic noise correlation literature.

+In addition, the code will make images that can also be downloaded from the S3 bucket that show crosscorrelograms and virutal shot records.